 Karaka Cafe • website

-You can’t beat the prime location of Karaka Cafe, which is within the gorgeous Te Wharewaka on the waterfront overlooking Frank Kitts Lagoon.
-Karaka Cafe will be packed with people on a sunny day, looking for cold beer or glass or wine and a seat or beanbag outside near the water.
-They offer a vast menu of breakfast and lunch options including a prawn twister, crumbed mussels, calamari and fish bites platter with house made tartare.
+You can’t beat the prime location of Karaka Cafe.
+It’s located within the gorgeous Te Wharewaka on the waterfront overlooking Frank Kitts Lagoon.
+Karaka Cafe will be packed with people on a sunny day.
+I love seeing people with a cold beer or glass or wine and a seat or beanbag outside near the water.
+It sums up the perfect New Zealand summer.
+They offer a vast menu of breakfast and lunch options.
+It includes a prawn twister, crumbed mussels, calamari and fish bites platter with house made tartare.
 Delicious.

 Havana Bar • website

 A Wellington gem hidden off Cuba Street.
-If you’re a night owl and want to experience a place that really sums up the Cuba Street experience, give this hip, Latin filled vibe place a shot.
-Local and international musicians and DJs regular perform in the colourful cottages that is Havana, which serves up an impressive selection of cocktails, craft beers and Spanish tapas.
+Are you a night owl?
+Do you want to experience a place that really sums up the Cuba Street experience?
+Yes?
+Then give this hip, Latin filled vibe place a shot.
+Local and international musicians and DJs regular perform in the colourful cottages that is Havana.
+They also serve up an impressive selection of cocktails, craft beers and Spanish tapas.

 Bebemos • website